 Bachelor's Degree in Social Work

-Professionals with a bachelor's degree understand social welfare policies, human behavior, social work ethics, and clients with diverse backgrounds.
+Professionals with a bachelor's degree in social work understand social welfare policies, human behavior, social work ethics, and clients with diverse backgrounds.
 These skill sets prepare social workers for entry-level positions in administrative and counseling roles, including as probation officers, human services specialists, case management aides, and community outreach workers.

-With experience, bachelor's degree-holders can move up to managerial positions, increasing their earning potential.
+With experience, online social work degree holders can move up to managerial positions, increasing their earning potential.
 Since this degree prepares students for careers in which they work directly with communities and people of all backgrounds, many schools recommend learning a foreign language.

 What Can You Do With a Bachelor's in Social Work?